 |Blaise Pascal first explained his wager in Pensées (1669) (Photo credit: Wikipedia)|

 The wager has undeniable relevance to theism in general, as it seems intended as an effort to convince nonbelievers to give god belief a try.
 But how is it an argument for Christianity?
+Even if one argues that the "god" to which Pascal refers is one of the gods in which Christians claim to believe, it is not clear that this must be the case.
 If one follows the idea of the wager, I see nothing that would lead one to Christianity as opposed to Islam or some other religion.

 Pascal expressed this famous bit of apologetics as follows: